In an enterprise bean with container-managed transaction demarcation,

 Figure 54-1 illustrates why controlling the scope is

-within the scope of the transaction started by method-A
+within the scope of the transaction started by method-A, or does it

 execute with a new transaction?
 The answer depends on the transaction